Docker Consolidation Project, Part Two

 Steps performed on DOCKER-01

-• sudo nano docker-compose.yml
+sudo mkdir /apps/Actual-Budgetcd /apps/Actual-Budgetsudo nano docker-compose.yml

 version: '3'